 Join us for an On My Watch virtual discussion on the plan to restore Bennerley Viaduct and transform it into a recreational venue encouraging outdoor exercise and community gathering, putting heritage at the heart of health and well-being.
 The conversation will feature Kieran Lee, Community Engagement Officer from the Friends of Bennerley Viaduct, and Tim Dunn, railway architecture historian, author, and broadcaster/TV presenter.
 The event will be hosted by WMF Britain Executive Director John Darlington.

-Tim Dunn, railway architecture historian, author and broadcaster/TV presenter Kieran Lee, Community Engagement Officer, Friends of Bennerley Viaduct John Darlington, Executive Director, WMF Britain
+Speakers: Tim Dunn, railway architecture historian, author and broadcaster/TV presenter Kieran Lee, Community Engagement Officer, Friends of Bennerley Viaduct John Darlington, Executive Director, WMF Britain

 About the speakers: